wmjordan/Codist/README.md

 # Features

-Here's a breef but not complete demonstration of *Codist*'s enhancement to Visual Studio.
+Here's a brief but not complete demonstration of *Codist*'s enhancement to Visual Studio.

 ![Feature overview](doc/preview.png)